Survey informs update of Strategic Plan

 Living in Harmony with Bears

 A black bear caught strolling on the Conservancy's Rancho San Carlos Trail wildlife camera in 2020.
-July 7, 2022 By Alix Soliman, Communications & Outreach Coordinator While they are the state animal, California’s track record with bears is grim.
-When the state became more densely populated during and after the gold rush, conflicts between the California grizzly (Ursus arctos californicus) [...]
+July 7, 2022 By Alix Soliman While they are the state animal, California’s track record with bears is grim.
+When the state became more densely populated during and after the gold rush, conflicts between the California grizzly (Ursus arctos californicus) and settlers increased, and [...]

 It’s Coyote Denning Season on The Central Coast

 A coyote peeks out above the tall grass.
 Photo by Rodrigo Sierra Corona.
-June 20 2022 By Alix Soliman, Communications & Outreach Coordinator Coyotes are currently at the peak of their denning season, lasting from May through the end of summer.
-Right now they are more visible, vocal, and territorial than any other time of year, as breeding pairs are [...]
+June 20 2022 By Alix Soliman Coyotes are currently at the peak of their denning season, which lasts from May through the end of summer.
+Right now they are more visible, vocal, and territorial than any other time of year, as breeding pairs are busy defending areas [...]

 Chris Thomas is Building a Fire Resistant Fortress in the Woods